Frequently Asked Questions

 Each candidate or applicant must fill out an election packet.
-These packets will be available outside the USG office, located in 111 of the Murray-Herrick Campus Center, or online at our website.
+These packets will be available outside the USG office, located in 314 of the Anderson Student Center, or online at our website.

 How can I make a difference through USG?

 All students who join USG desire to make a difference at St. Thomas.
 The best way to do this is to get involved in an area of USG that most interests you.
 USG general council meetings are open to the public and held regularly every other Sunday evening in the Woulfe Alumni Hall of the Anderson Student Center.
 Here you can see what the organization does and how you can contribute.